enthought/envisage/docs/source/tasks_user_manual/extensibility.rst

   preferences panes
 - An "Exit" action in the menu with ID "File"

-The user is free to override this list, either to supplement it with new schema additions or to replace it entirely.
+The user is free to supplement these items by contributing additional global task extensions.
 For example, to provide a simple mechanism for changing tasks, one might add an addition to the "View" menu with the builtin task switcher as its factory (see ``enthought.pyface.tasks.action.api.TaskChangeMenuManager``).

 .. rubric:: Footnotes